linnil1/pyHLAMSA/README.md

 ## Feature

 ### Download IMGT and read
-It can be automatically download and parse IMGAHLA gen and nuc
+It can be automatically download and parse IMGAHLA gen and nuc.

 ``` python
 # A simple interface read A B DPA1 allele